Stabl-Energy/rust-dns/build-data/Readme.md

 ## Features
 - Saves build-time data:
   - Git commit, branch, and dirtiness
-  - Date & time
+  - Source modification date & time
-  - Epoch time
-  - Hostname
   - Rustc version
+  - Rust channel (stable, nightly, or beta)
 - Does all of its work in your [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
+- Sets environment variables.
+  Use [`env!`](https://doc.rust-lang.org/core/macro.env.html) to use them in your program.
 - No macros
-- Depends only on `core::alloc` at runtime.
+- No runtime dependencies
 - Light build dependencies
 - `forbid(unsafe_code)`
 - 100% test coverage